CIROH-UA/DEVCON_SNOW_ML/Getting Started.md

 With the package installed, we can connect the NSM_env to our Python Notebook

-    python -m ipykernel install --user --name=NSM_env
+    python -m ipykernel install --user --name=DEVCON_env

-Under contributors, there is a start to finish example to get participants up to speed on the modeling workflow.
-To double check you have the correct working environment, open the  up the [Methods](./contributors/NSM_Example/methods.ipynb) file, click the kernel tab on the top toolbar, and select the NSM_env.
+To double check you have the correct working environment, open up the [Methods](./contributors/NSM_Example/methods.ipynb) file, click the kernel tab on the top toolbar, and select the DEVCON_env.
-The NSM_env should show up on the top right of the Jupyter Notebook.
+The DEVCON_env should show up on the top right of the Jupyter Notebook.

 ![Notebook_env](./contributors/NSM_Example/Images/NSM-Kernel.JPG)

 ### Loading other Python dependencies
-We will now be installing the packages needed to use NSM_env, as well as other tools to accomplish data science tasks.
+We will now be installing the packages needed to use DEVCON_env, as well as other tools to accomplish data science tasks.
 Enter the following code block in your Anaconda Command Prompt to get the required dependencies with the appropriate versions, note, you must be in the correct working directory:

     pip install -r requirements.txt